keeks5456/practice-redwood-2023/web/public/README.md

 # Static Assets
 Use this folder to add static files directly to your app.
 All included files and folders will be copied directly into the `/dist` folder (created when Webpack builds for production).
 They will also be available during development when you run `yarn rw dev`.
 >Note: files will *not* hot reload while the development server is running.
-You'll need to manually stop/start to access file changes.
+You'll need to manually stop/start to access file changes. hello

 ### Example Use
 A file like `favicon.png` will be copied to `/dist/favicon.png`.
 A folder containing a file such as `static-files/my-logo.jpg` will be copied to `/dist/static-files/my-logo.jpg`.
 These can be referenced in your code directly without any special handling, e.g.